 Having a party next week and don't know which wine to buy?
 Or how much?
 Follow these wine tips to make your party tops.

 Quantities: Allow for one bottle per guest, unless the majority of people will not be drinking or if other types of alcohol will be available.
-Letting the wine supply run dry is the worst sin a host can commit, so it is better to err on the side of plentitude.
+Letting the wine supply run dry is the worst sin a host can commit, so it's better to err on the side of having plenty on hand.
 You can always enjoy any extra bottles in the weeks after the party or use them as an excuse to host another shindig.

 Prosecco: It's bubbly, fruity and festive.
 This Italian favorite will welcome your guests to the party better than a bearded collie’s wagging tail.